dcchambers/dcchambers.github.io/_posts/2024-07-10-how-i-use-ai.md

 ## chambers.io/ai

 It's important to set personal limits on how we approach and use AI tools as they becomes more prevalent throughout our society.
-I have created a new permanent page on my website (https://chambers.io/ai) that I will keep updated (inspired by the legendary [Derek Sivers](https://sive.rs/ai)) with how I personally use AI to *add value to my life* in a sustainable way.
+I have created a new permanent page on my website (https://chambers.io/ai) that I will keep updated (inspired by [Dever Sivers](https://sive.rs/ai) and [Damola Morenikeji](https://www.bydamo.la/p/ai-manifesto)) with how I personally use AI to *add value to my life* in a sustainable way.